 Ready for an extreme weekend?
 Death Valley National Park is the hottest, driest, and lowest national park, and is home to the lowest point in the Western Hemisphere (282 feet below sea level).
-It’s also famous for the highest temperature ever recorded in the world (134 degrees).
-Don’t let this deter you, though- visiting the park in the winter or spring is the perfect weather to explore the area!
+Check out my 2-day Death Valley itinerary to plan your weekend getaway!

 Death Valley is about 5 hours northeast of Los Angeles.
 If you plan on driving here after work on Friday evening, I recommend breaking up the drive by stopping for the night at Red Rock Canyon campground, to avoid driving at night on the back roads to Death Valley.